k-mktr/fedora-things-to-do/README.md

 - Added Onion Share to the File Sharing & Download category with Flatpak installation option
 - Added Warp to the File Sharing & Download category with Flatpak installation option
 - Added SimpleX to the Internet & Communication category with Flatpak installation option
-- Updated NoMachine to latest version
-- Updated Tabby to latest version
+- Updated Vivaldi, NoMachine and Tabby installation URLs to latest version
 - Fixed bug where selected options were getting reset when performing new searches in the sidebar (Issue #17)

 <details>